lorensen/VTKExamples/src/VTKBook/08Chapter8.md

 \bf\tag{8-22}
 $$

 The inverse of the Jacobian always exists as long as there is a one-to-one correspondence between the parametric and global coordinate systems.
-This means that for any (r, s, t) coordinate, there cor- responds only one (x, y, z) coordinate.
+This means that for any (r, s, t) coordinate, there corresponds only one (x, y, z) coordinate.
 This holds true for any of the parametric coordinate systems presented here, as long as pathological conditions such as cell self-intersection or a cell folding in on itself are avoided.
 (An example of cell folding is when a quadrilateral becomes nonconvex.)

 In our one-dimensional example, the derivatives along the line were constant.
 However, other interpolation functions (e.g., **Figure 8-5**) may yield non-constant derivatives.
 Here, the Jacobian is a function of position in the cell and must be evaluated at a particular (r, s, t) coordinate value.

 ## 8.6 Topological Operations

 Many visualization algorithms require information about the topology of a cell or dataset.
-Opera- tions that provide such information are called topological operations.
+Operations that provide such information are called topological operations.
 Examples of these operations include obtaining the topological dimension of a cell, or accessing neighboring cells that share common edges or faces.
-We might use these operations to decide whether to render a cell (e.g., ren- der only one-dimensional lines) or to propagate particles through a flow field (e.g., traversing cells across common boundaries).
+We might use these operations to decide whether to render a cell (e.g., render only one-dimensional lines) or to propagate particles through a flow field (e.g., traversing cells across common boundaries).

 Before proceeding we need to define some terms from topology.
 Manifold topology describes a region surrounding a point that is topologically connected.
 That is, a region around the point is topologically equivalent to a small “disk” (in two-dimensions) or “ball” (in three-dimensions).
 Topology that is not manifold is termed nonmanifold.
 Examples of manifold and nonmanifold geometry are shown in **Figure 8-27**.

 There are some simple rules we can use to decide whether a surface or region approximated with cells is manifold or nonmanifold.
 In two dimensions, if every edge of a two-dimensional cell is used by exactly one other cell, than the surface is locally manifold.
-In three dimensions, if every face of a three-dimensional cell is used by exactly one other cell, than the region is locally mani- fold.
+In three dimensions, if every face of a three-dimensional cell is used by exactly one other cell, than the region is locally manifold.

 We also will use the term simplex on some occasions.
 A simplex of dimension n is the convex region defined by a set of n+1 independent points.
-A vertex, line, triangle, and tetrahedron are sim- plices of dimension 0, 1, 2, and 3, respectively as shown in **Figure 8-28**.
+A vertex, line, triangle, and tetrahedron are simplices of dimension 0, 1, 2, and 3, respectively as shown in **Figure 8-28**.

 The $3 \times 3$ matrix $J$ is called the Jacobian matrix, and it relates the parametric coordinate derivatives to the global coordinate derivatives.
 We can rewrite Equation 8-21 into more compact form